 If you've managed to update the cloudflared config.yml file your configuration file should look something like this now:

 You're going to now need to restart the Cloudflared service to apply the config.yml changes, you can do that through this quick command - note depending on the Linux distro you're using here, this command for you might be different.
 If you're struggling to find the correct command you can simply reboot your VPS and the changes will be applied via 'sudo reboot'.

 If you are using Cloudflared for SSH, you'll notice a temporary disconnect while the service restart - this is normal!

 Update DNS Settings on Cloudflare

-So we've updated Cloudflared to automatically redirect incoming traffic to lab.alexgallacher.com to the correct localhost service running within our VPS. next we need to actually instruct Cloudflare to forward and requests to lab.alexgallacher.com to our cloudflared service running on our VPS.
+So we've updated Cloudflared to automatically redirect incoming traffic to lab.alexgallacher.com to the correct localhost service running within our VPS. next we need to instruct Cloudflare to forward any requests to lab.alexgallacher.com to our cloudflared service running on our VPS.

 Browse to the DNS settings on your Cloudflare dashboard and add two new CNAME records, 1 for lab and one for lab-ssh that redirect to your cloudflared service ID.
 If you don't know what this you'll need to run through how to setup up Cloudflared on your VPS

 The two DNS entries should look something like this when you're done: